BrendanO123/GLFWMinecraftClone/README.md

-# Minecraft Clone
+# The Game
-An attempt to make a Minecraft clone in C++ with GLFW.
+A voxel game made in C++ with GLFW.
 Inspired by: https://github.com/EvanatorM/ScuffedMinecraft.git.

 ## How to Use the Project